dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

 {% comment %}
 update-for-dart-2

-??
+?
 The async/await behavior is changing slightly for Dart2.0.
 It might affect this section.
 {% endcomment %}

+Use  [exception
+handling](/guides/language/language-tour#exceptions)&mdash;`try`, `catch`,
-Use `try`, `catch`, and `finally` to handle errors in code that uses async functions and await expressions.
+and `finally`&mdash;to handle errors in code that uses async functions and await expressions.
 For example:

 {% prettify dart %}
 Future main() async {